 70% of AI pilots never reach production.
 For AI controlling physical infrastructure — factories, energy grids, vehicles — the failure rate is even worse.
 The problem is not the model.
 It's the system architecture.
-I close that gap with 17+ years at the intersection of AI and physical systems: Cisco (network & video infrastructure, 100M+ users), Renault-Nissan-Mitsubishi (connected vehicles, 4M+ users, 39 countries), ABB E-mobility (EV charging infrastructure), and Auralink (400+ microservices, ~20 AI agents, 78% autonomous resolution).
-I created the Physical AI Stack™ because no framework existed for organizations moving from cloud AI to systems that control real-world assets.
+I close that gap with 17+ years of software engineering, product leadership, and management at companies where software meets the physical world: Cisco (network & video platforms, 100M+ users), Renault-Nissan-Mitsubishi (connected vehicle platform powering 4M+ users across 39 countries), and ABB E-mobility (EV charging infrastructure).
+Then I built Auralink: 1.7M lines of code co-developed with AI, ~20 autonomous agents, 78% incident resolution — peer-reviewed on arXiv.
+I created the Physical AI Stack because no framework existed for organizations moving from cloud AI to systems that control real-world assets.

 Strategy Theater: You pay $500K.
 You get a 300-slide deck.
 Nobody reads it.
 Nobody implements it.
 The consultants leave.
 You're exactly where you started, minus the budget.
 I've watched this destroy AI programs at Fortune 500 companies.
 Smart people.
 Big budgets.
 Zero production systems.